 VA's National Center for PTSD is a VA group of research centers that focus entirely on the condition.

 Anxiety is a normal biological reaction to a stressful event.
-In some cases, however, anxiety continues for a long period and may worsen over time, with symptoms such as nightmares, racing pulse, and overreactions.
-In persistent cases, anxiety disorders such as PTSD, panic disorders and phobias may develop.
+For some people, however, their anxiety does not go away and may even worsen over time.
+They can experience symptoms such as nightmares, a racing pulse, and excessive worry or fear.
+In persistent cases, anxiety disorders such as PTSD, panic disorders, and phobias may develop.

 Older Veterans no more likely to have anxiety than non-Veterans—In 2014, a team from the VA Palo Alto Health Care System and Stanford University School of Medicine examined data on 7,000 men age 50 or older, and found that Veterans were no more likely than non-Veterans to have depression or anxiety.